-I was feeling a bit overwhelmed and suddenly my inner dialogue came up with a bold sweeping statement that went something like this –
+I had an interesting experience last week involving my self-talk.
+I was feeling a bit overwhelmed and suddenly my inner dialogue came up with a sweeping statement that went something like this –

 My life’s a mess!

 I’ll give you one guess how I felt after this thought.
 You guessed it – I felt 10 times worse.

 I instantly started thinking about all the things that weren’t going well in my life.

 Disclaimer – This post contains affiliate links and I will be compensated if you make a payment after clicking on my links.
 Any compensation I receive does not affect the price you pay.

 Important Note – I am not a trained medical professional, so if you are struggling with depression, anxiety or suspect you may have a mental illness, please seek the help of a trained professional.

 It’s incredible how a couple of simple words strung together can make us feel.
 The problem with sweeping generalizations is that they sink in.

 Here are my thoughts on paying attention to your inner dialogue.